Geshna111/customer-churn-analysis/README.md

 The Logistic Regression model demonstrates strong discriminative ability.
 However, recall for churned customers (~52%) indicates that nearly half of actual churn cases are not being captured.
 This highlights a trade-off between precision and recall and suggests scope for improvement through threshold tuning or class balancing techniques.

+## How This Can Be Used
+- Identify high-risk customers in real-time using churn probability scores
+- Prioritize high-risk customers for targeted retention campaigns to maximize ROI on intervention efforts
+- Support business teams in focusing on high-value and high-risk customer segments

 ## Business Recommendations
 - Offer discounted long-term contracts to customers on month-to-month plans
-- Implement targeted retention campaigns for high-risk customer segments
+- Prioritize high-risk customers for targeted retention campaigns to maximize ROI on intervention efforts
 - Improve onboarding experience for new customers to reduce early churn
 - Re-evaluate pricing strategies for high monthly charge segments
 - Promote value-added services (security, support) to increase customer stickiness